oracle/weblogic-remote-console/site/install_config.md

 **Note:** The extension is supported for WebLogic Server 12.2.1.3, 12.2.1.4, and 14.1.1 domains.

 1. Create a `management-services-ext` directory under the domain home.
-2. Copy the `console-rest-ext.war` included in the ZIP archive to the `management-services-ext` directory you created in the previous step.
+2. Copy the `console-rest-ext-1.0.war` included in the ZIP archive to the `management-services-ext` directory you created in the previous step.
 3. Reboot the Administration Server if it is already running.

 ## Start the Remote Console and Connect to a Domain <a name ="start-connect"></a>